The Best Iodine Supplements to Boost Thyroid Function & More (2019 Edition)

 - Reduced iodine uptake in the thyroid gland due to harmful chemicals

-- Increased demand on iodine metabolism due to certain states
+- Increased demand for iodine metabolism due to certain states

 - And deficiencies due to poor diet or nutrient depleted soil